noahj08/DeepConnotation/README.md

 The "labels.json" file contains Y-labels for input data

 The "snapshots" folder contains some pre-trained weights.
-Note that currently, we do not have any weights in the snapshots folder which yield high accuracy when used for forward propogation.

 ## What we plan to make for our other models